mac-/grunt-hash-files/README.md

 ### Usage Examples

 #### Default Options
 In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the files would be copied to the following directory: `dest/41c45d195416ad480be844112c8e596ac367628c/`

 ```js
 grunt.initConfig({